Staroyee/Project-3/README.md

 ## User Story

 AS a user learning about space, I WANT a website & community where I can explore various different space facts including launches, and space images.
-SO THAT I can expant my knowledge in my areas of interest.
+SO THAT I can expand my knowledge in my areas of interest.

 ## Technologies/Packages/APIs